 Types of Bandsaws

 The vertical bandsaw is primarily used for cutting metal.
 Most of vertical bandsaws are highly reliable metal cutting bandsaw that can cut through hard and tough materials.
-It has a fairly straightforward design, and the name tells you all you need to know.
+In general, bandsaws are better than table saws in cutting a wider range of materials.
+The verticals bandsaw has a fairly straightforward design, and the name tells you all you need to know.

 Double Cut Bandsaw

 The double cut bandsaw has teeth on both sides of the blade and can cut in two directions.
 It’s mostly used in industrial settings where heavy-duty work is done.
 Double cut bands cut wood, but they work just as well on plastic and metal.

 You can think of the benchtop bandsaw as a crossbreed between a jigsaw and a table saw.
 They have a small workspace and short blades but are known for producing more power.
 Woodworkers use them to achieve intricate cutting.